100% online, study at your own pace, gain a postgrad qualification in one year.

 One year full-time (8 courses)

-Fees are indicative for 2023 and subjective to yearly changes.
+Fees are indicative for 2024 and subject to yearly government adjustments.

 HECS-HELP is available

 Are you seeking to understand the changing landscape of mental health and learn how to help others through brain science?
 Ready to be at the forefront of learning about brain functioning, while building the skills and knowledge you need to pursue a career in mental health-informed research, employment, and professional practice?

 This fully online, self-paced program builds on the Graduate Certificate in Mental Health and Neuroscience, with course content created and taught by clinical experts with hands-on experience from UniSC's Thompson Institute.

 Deepen your expertise with the Diploma of Mental Health and Neuroscience which will give you the tools to thrive as a mental health professional.
 You'll gain an understanding of emerging technologies and methods to predict, diagnose and treat society's most pressing mental health issues, and gain insights into the neurobiology underpinning these conditions.

 What you'll study

 - Mental health and neuroscience: translational research